jestjs/jest/packages/jest-worker/README.md

 #### `enableWorkerThreads: boolean` (optional)

-`jest-worker` will automatically detect if `worker_threads` are availablem but will not use them unless passed `enableWorkerThreads: true`.
+`jest-worker` will automatically detect if `worker_threads` are available, but will not use them unless passed `enableWorkerThreads: true`.

 ## Worker